Antiz96/arch-update/README.md

 Arch-Update supports desktop notifications when performing the `--check` function if **libnotify** is installed (and a notification server is running):
 See <https://wiki.archlinux.org/title/Desktop_notifications>

+### The systray applet does not start at boot

+Make sure you followed instructions of [this chapter](#the-systray-applet).

+If the systray applet doesn't start regardless, this could be the result of a [race condition](https://en.wikipedia.org/wiki/Race_condition#In_software).
+In such case, it might be useful to slightly delay the startup of the systray applet by using a `sleep` statement beforehand:

+- If you used `arch-update --tray --enable`, modify the `Exec=` line in the `arch-update-tray.desktop` file (which is under `~/.config/autostart/` by default), like so:

+> Exec=sh -c "sleep 3 && arch-update --tray"

+- If you used the `arch-update-tray.service` systemd service, run `systemctl --user edit --full arch-update-tray.service` and modify the `ExecStart=` line, like so:

+> ExecStart=sh -c "sleep 3 && arch-update --tray"

+- If you're using a standalone Window Manager or a Wayland Compositor, add a `sleep` statement before the `arch-update --tray` command in your "auto-start" apps in your configuration file, like so:

+> `sleep 3 && arch-update --tray`

+If the systray applet still does not start at boot, try to gradually increase the value of the `sleep`.

 ### Modify the auto-check cycle